yzdxs/learn-anything/readme.md

 I really love programming, building and sharing the things I have built.

+# Support this project 🎊

+This project is still in its early stages but I am certain as it gets traction and people actually start both using and contributing content to it, the popularity will grow.
+As more people visit and spend time exploring these mind maps, the cost of maintaining and hosting these thousands of mind maps will grow.
+I would hate to shut down this project for these reasons.

+I also don't want to put any adertiseents or any 'sponsored' content in there that I don't think brings value.
+I want these study plans to present the most efficient ways one can learn any subject one may want to learn in a guided way.

+If you do you use or love using these mind maps, I have started a [Patreon page](https://www.patreon.com/nikitavoloboev) where you can support this work, if you wish.
+There are also some really cool rewards that come with your support. 💚

 # Ask 💬

 If you have some specific questions about this project or about myself, my interests and my personal workflow.
 I would love to hear them and you can ask them [here](https://github.com/nikitavoloboev/ama/issues/new).
 You can also view [past questions](https://github.com/nikitavoloboev/ama/issues?q=is%3Aissue+is%3Aclosed) that I have answered.